 At some point, you have probably heard the term Ballistic Coefficient.
-People on ranges love to compare and argue about what bullet has a better BC.
+People on ranges love to compare and argue about what bullet have a better BC.
 But what does it actually mean?

 In the simplest terms, it’s how well the bullet cuts through the air.
 High BC, less drop and wind deflection, better performance.

 It is directly related to drag.
-Drag is related to the section density – the weight and calibre of the projectile.
+Drag is related to the section density – the projectiles weight and calibre.

 But more correctly, the Ballistic Coefficient is how well the bullet maintains velocity compared to a set standard.